In Strangers' Houses

 'Lena's tenacity and common sense illuminate this engaging story' Daily Mail

 'Beautiful writing, a fine debut' The Sun

 Elizabeth Mundy's grandmother was a Hungarian immigrant to America who raised five children on a chicken farm in Indiana.
-An English Literature graduate from Edinburgh University, Elizabeth is a marketing director for an investment firm and lives in London with her messy husband and baby son.
-In Strangers' Houses is her debut novel and the first in the Lena Szarka mystery series.
+An English Literature graduate from Edinburgh University, Elizabeth is a marketing director for an investment firm and lives in London with her messy husband and two young children.
+In Strangers' Houses and A Clean Canvas are the first two novels in the Lena Szarka mystery series.